FortinetCloudCSE/k8s-202-workshop/content/03Attacksanddefense/4_Task3.md

 EOF
 ```

-8. on Fortiweb atatck log we should see an entry for DOS protection attack in Log and Report > Log access > Attack.
+8. on FortiWeb atatck log we should see an entry for DOS protection attack in Log and Report > Log access > Attack.

 ![juiceshop110](../images/attack2.png)